 The router provides a variety of options for blocking Internet based content and communications services.
-With its content filtering feature, the DG834G wireless router prevents objectionable content from reaching your computers.
+With its content filtering feature, the DG834 ADSL router prevents objectionable content from reaching your PCs.
 The router allows you to control access to Internet content by screening for keywords within Web addresses.
 Key content filtering options include: